aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 ## Task 2: Create a Front Door for your application

-Configure Azure Front Door to direct user traffic based on lowest latency between the two web apps servers.
-To begin, add a frontend host for Azure Front Door.
+In this task, you will configure Azure Front Door to direct user traffic to the two web applications you created earlier based on the lowest latency.
+Front Door is a global service that provides high availability and low latency for applications by routing traffic to the closest available endpoint.

 1. On any Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, Search for **Front Door and CDN profiles (1)**, and then select **Front Door and CDN profiles (2)**.